 Attorney Capitaine Is Here To Help

-If you’ve been accused of an assaultive criminal offense in Houston, and you’re looking for an attorney who will take you and your case seriously and not hand you off to a lesser lawyer, contact attorney Christian Capitaine immediately so we can start working on your case.
+If you were accused of an assaultive criminal offense in Houston, and you’re looking for an attorney who will take your situation seriously and not hand you off to a lesser lawyer, contact attorney Christian Capitaine immediately.
+Get the help you need today.
+Call our law firm.